1916 Atlantic hurricane season: Season summary

+However, because the early 20th century lacked modern forecasting and documentation, the official hurricane database may be incomplete.
+The Atlantic hurricane reanalysis project in 2008 uncovered evidence for two tropical cyclones not previously in the database, Tropical Storm One and Tropical Storm Five.
+A system previously classified as a tropical storm in the database was downgraded to a tropical depression as part of the project.
+Additionally, the project also downgraded Tropical Storm Fifteen from hurricane intensity.
+Collectively, the tropical cyclones of the 1916 Atlantic hurricane season caused at least 272 deaths and $47.59 million in damage.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 144, the highest total since 1906 and far above the 1911-1920 average of 58.7.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.

 Systems

 Tropical Storm One

 On May 13, a tropical depression formed about 60 mi south of Trinidad, Cuba.
 It quickly crossed the island and moved over the Straits of Florida.
 The cyclone strengthened to a minimal tropical storm on May 14 and soon made landfall near Key Vaca, Florida, with winds of 40 mph.
 Around 06:00 UTC the storm struck the Florida mainland near Cape Sable and initially moved north-northwestward across the state.
 Based on observations from Tampa late on May 14, the storm's minimum barometric pressure is estimated at 1004 mbar.
 The cyclone turned northeastward on May 15.
 It transitioned to an extratropical cyclone over eastern Virginia on the following day.
 The remnants briefly re-emerged over the Atlantic, before striking New England and dissipating over Maine on May 17.
 Initially, the cyclone was not included in the Atlantic hurricane database.

 The tropical storm ended a significant drought in Florida, producing the state's first widespread rainfall event in several months.
 Parched crops and vegetation were rejuvenated by the well-timed rains.
 Lakeland, Florida, recorded 1.16 in of rain in a 24-hour period.
 Strong, albeit non-damaging winds, were felt across the Florida coasts, with a peak gust of 44 mph documented in Jacksonville.
 Moderate gales were produced by the storm's extratropical stages in the Mid-Atlantic states and New England.
 Widespread rainfall in southwestern Maine and southeastern New Hampshire from the storm's remnants peaked at 6.72 in in Durham, Maine, and damaged roads.
 The cost of damaged infrastructure in southwestern Maine was estimated at $150,000.